squidmin/java-labs/src/main/java/lambdas/README.md

 This method returns a predicate that represents the logical negation of the predicate it is called on.

 Suppose we have a Predicate defined, but in some areas, we need to negate that predicate.
 In that case, we can use `negate()`.

 In the below example, we have a predicate that checks if a number is greater than 10.
 However, we need to check if a number is less than 10.
 Now instead of writing a new predicate, we can negate the predicate we already have.

+### `PredicateDemo.java`

 ```java
 import java.util.function.Predicate;